 If you’re not affiliated with the organization, you will need to withdraw to your personal bank account by clicking “Myself and Personal” and send the funds to the organization outside of GoFundMe.
 Just be sure to make it clear in your story that you will be the one handling funds.

 Occasionally our payment processor will need extra information to verify your organization after you’ve set up your banking information.
 When this happens, they will pause your withdrawals while they wait for you to send them the documents they requested via email.
+You can submit the requested information via this form.

 Documents that may be required include, but are not limited to: